clarity-solutions/nft-login/README.md

 ## Usage

-Register your app to [NFTLogin](https://nft-login.clsl.net) (our IdP as a service) and get `client_id` and `client_secret`.
-You needs them to request idToken from NFTLogin.
+Register your app to [NFT Login](https://nft-login.clsl.net) and get `client_id` and `client_secret`.
+You needs them to request idToken from NFT Login.

 ### Quick Start with Example App

-1. clone this repo
+1. Clone this repo.
-2. Edit files
+2. Edit files.

 - `example/.env`
 - `example/accounts.js` (Edit NFTs witch you allow to access private contents.)

 3. When you run example in localhost, you need a reverse proxy to serve https locally.